phaneendra-kp/phaneendra-kp/README.md

 - 🧑‍🤝‍🧑 Human-centered and privacy-first UX projects
 - 🎨 Open-source design systems and accessible components
-- ✨ Experimental interfaces that explore meaningful motion
-- 🛠️ Tools and resources that empower designers and developers
 - 📊 Research-driven design case studies and usability projects

 ## ⚙️ Skills & Tools